delfick/photons/docs/start/packets.rst

 If you use the module system of photons then one of these will be available and filled out via ``collector.configuration["protocol_register"]``.

+Otherwise, just import the default one from ``photons_messages.protocol_register``

-Otherwise you have to create it yourself.
+Or you can create a new one yourself.

 .. code-block:: python

-    from photons_socket.messages import DiscoveryMessages
-    from photons_protocol.frame import LIFXPacket
+    from photons_messages import DiscoveryMessages, ColourMessages, LIFXPacket
-    from photons_colour import ColourMessages

     collector.configuration["protocol_register"].add(1024, LIFXPacket)
     collector.configuration["protocol_register"].message_register(1024).add(ColourMessages)